 The Second Transformation of the International Intellectual Property Regime

-CONSTITUTIONAL HEDGES OF INTELLECTUAL PROPERTY, Jonathan Griffiths and Tuomas Mylly, eds., Oxford University Press, 2020, Forthcoming
+GLOBAL INTELLECTUAL PROPERTY PROTECTION AND NEW CONSTITUTIONALISM: HEDGING EXCLUSIVE RIGHTS, Jonathan Griffiths and Tuomas Mylly, eds., Oxford University Press, 2021, Forthcoming

 Date Written: November 6, 2019

-A quarter-century ago, the adoption of the TRIPS Agreement and the marriage of intellectual property and trade through the WTO transformed the international intellectual property regime.
-This Agreement ushered in not only new international minimum standards for protecting and enforcing intellectual property rights but also major changes to domestic intellectual property systems from across the world.
+A quarter of a century ago, the adoption of the TRIPS Agreement and the marriage of intellectual property and trade through the WTO transformed the international intellectual property regime.
+This Agreement ushered in not only new international minimum standards for protecting and enforcing intellectual property rights but also major changes to domestic intellectual property systems across the world.

-Focusing on the potential second transformation of the international intellectual property regime brought about by the growing intrusion of international investment norms, this chapter addresses the structural changes these new norms have posed to the regime.
-This chapter begins by documenting changes brought about by the first and potential second transformations of this regime.
+Focusing on the potential second transformation of the international intellectual property regime brought about by the growing intrusion of international investment norms, this chapter addresses the structural changes that these new norms have posed to the regime.
+It begins by documenting changes brought about by the first and potential second transformations of this regime.
 The chapter then discusses three sets of problems that have emerged when international investment norms intrude into the intellectual property domain.
-The chapter concludes by advancing three recommendations to curtail inappropriate and unnecessary intrusions.
-Matching the central theme of this edited volume, all of these recommendations involve constitutional hedges around the intellectual property domain.
+It concludes by proposing three solutions to curtail inappropriate and unnecessary intrusions and to improve the engagement of international intellectual property and investment norms.
+Matching the central theme of this edited volume, all of these solutions involve constitutional hedges around the intellectual property domain.

 Suggested Citation: Suggested Citation